The 6-strand braid group is CAT(0): Proof of the main theorem

+Then any point on the edge they form is universal in the sense just defined. \end{ex}

-\begin{lem} Let $x \in X$ be a universal point, and let $y \in X$ be non opposite to $x$ in $B$.
+\begin{lem} Let $x \in X$ be a universal point, and let $y \in X$ be non opposite to $x$ in $B$, that is $d_B(x,y) < \pi$.
 Then the geodesic in $B$ between $x$ and $y$ lies in $X$.
 In other words, $X$ is $\pi$-star-shaped at $x$. \begin{proof} Let $C$ be a universal chamber with $x \in C$, and let $C'$ be a chamber containing $y$.
 We will construct an apartment $A \subseteq X$ containing both.

-Let $\{x_1, \ldots, x_{n-1} \}$ denote the vertices of $C$, with indices corresponding to ranks.
+Let $\{x_1, \ldots, x_{n-2} \}$ denote the vertices of $C$, with indices corresponding to ranks.
 We are going to construct a total order on $U_n$.
-Note that, seen as partitions, $x_{i+1}$ is obtained from $x_i$ by expanding the unique block with multiple elements (which we will refer to a as the big block of $x_i$) by a vertex adjacent to the block.
-We will call this vertex the new vertex of $x_{i+1}$.
-We take our order to be one in which a vertex $v \in U_n$ is larger than $u$ whenever there exists $i$ such that $v$ is new for $x_{i+1}$, and $u$ belongs to the big block of $x_i$ (we allow $i=n$ and set $x_n = 1$, the partition with one element).
+Note that, seen as partitions, $x_{i+1}$ is obtained from $x_i$ by expanding the unique block with multiple elements (which we will refer to a as the big block of $x_i$) by an element adjacent to the block.
+We will call this element the new element of $x_{i+1}$.
+We take our order to be one in which an element $v \in U_n$ is larger than $u$ whenever there exists $i$ such that $v$ is new for $x_{i+1}$, and $u$ belongs to the big block of $x_i$ (we allow $i=n-1$ and set $x_{n-1} = 1$, the partition with one element).
 Note that there are precisely two such total orders, depending on how we order vertices in the big block of $x_1$.
-Note also that (crucially) given any vertex $v \in U_n$, we get a non-crossing partition $o_v$ with blocks
+Note also that given any element $v \in U_n$, we get a non-crossing partition $o_v$ with blocks

-Now let $\{y_1, \ldots, y_{n-1} \}$ denote the vertices of $C'$, with indices corresponding to ranks.
+Now let $\{y_1, \ldots, y_{n-2} \}$ denote the vertices of $C'$, with indices corresponding to ranks.
 Note that, seen as partitions, $y_{i+1}$ is obtained from $y_i$ by combining two blocks into one.
 We are now going to inductively construct embedded forests with vertex set $U_n$, and edges given by geodesic segments.